Sea2Data/FDAtools/stoxReca/stox2_7_preprocessing/README.md

 ## File writing
 This package offers a function (writeStox27LandingXML) that writes landings data to the XML-format accepted by StoX.
 For NEA cod and coastal cod, this is a large volume and writeStox27LandingXML performs poorly.
 A full year of adjusted landings may need several hours to complete and produce files that are several gigabytes large.

+## Installing and dependencies
+The package may be installed with: devtools::install_github("https://github.com/Sea2Data/FDAtools", subdir = "stoxReca/stox2_7_preprocessing")